 “Crisis, what crisis?”
 The words were famously spoken by Labour Prime Minister James Callaghan in 1979 as he returned tanned and complacent from a tropical summit to learn that Britain had shuddered to a wintry strike bound halt in his absence.

 As Turner reminds us, victory might easily have been Callaghan’s.
-Labour had actually been ahead in the opinion polls in late 1978 but Callaghan hesitated at the last minute, reasoning (not unintelligently): “Why run n the risk of a very doubtful victory in October 1978 if we could convert it into a more convincing majority in 1979?”
+Labour had actually been ahead in the opinion polls in late 1978 but Callaghan hesitated at the last minute, reasoning (not unreasonably): “Why run the risk of a very doubtful victory in October 1978, if we could convert it into a more convincing majority in 1979?”

 But like Gordon Brown in 2007, Callaghan made a colossal error in postponing the election.
 He was always a more popular leader than Thatcher, who would doubtless have been ditched by the Tories had she lost in 1979, perhaps being replaced by Peter Walker or William Whitelaw.
 It is worth remembering that there were very few ardent Thatcher enthusiasts before 1979.
-Even Enoch Powell proclaimed voters “wouldn’t put up with those harts and that accent.”
+Even Enoch Powell proclaimed voters “wouldn’t put up with those hats and that accent.”
 The hats went and the accent changed.
-But Callaghan blew his chance to lead Britain into the Eighties, perhaps guiding the nation through a much less brutal version of Thatcherism in her place.
+But Callaghan blew his chance to lead Britain into the Eighties.
+Had he had the chance, he might perhaps, have led the nation through a much less brutal version of Thatcherism in her place.

 Turner reminds us though that the decade was defined less by the politics of Wilson, Heath and Callaghan than by those of mavericks Enoch Powell and Anthony Wedgewood Benn.
-He is brilliant on the intense paranoia on both sides of the political spectrum about both men (Powell particularly portrayed in fictional form in books and on TV several times).
+He is brilliant on the intense paranoia on both sides of the political spectrum about both men (Powell, particularly, was portrayed in fictional form in books and on TV several times).

 But this is not purely a political account, far from it.
 As in his later books Rejoice!
 Rejoice!
 Britain in the 1980s and A Classless Society: Britain in the 1990s, Turner is brilliantly thorough on all aspects of high and low culture as he is on affairs of state.
-Sometimes they are linked (as he does cleverly with the TV series I, Claudius with the machinations of the 1976 Labour leadership contest), sometimes they are not (football, music and sitcom are all covered thorough.
-The chapter on “Violence” for example covers The Troubles as well as A Clockwork Orange).
+Sometimes these are linked (as he does cleverly with the TV series I, Claudius and the machinations of the 1976 Labour leadership contest), sometimes they are not (football, music and sitcom are all covered thorough.
+The chapter on “Violence,” for example, covers The Troubles as well as A Clockwork Orange).